cal-itp/eligibility-server/docs/configuration/settings.md

 The log level used in the application's [logging configuration](https://flask.palletsprojects.com/en/2.2.x/logging/).
 If [`DEBUG_MODE`](#debug_mode) is set to `True`, this will not have any effect.

+## Server settings

+These settings configure how the server parses, composes, and validates requests and responses according to the [Eligibility API specification](https://docs.calitp.org/eligibility-api/specification/).

+### `AUTH_HEADER`

+The header name that the server expects to see from authenticated/authorized requests.

+See the Eligibility API's documentation on [Authentication/Authorization](https://docs.calitp.org/eligibility-api/specification/#authenticationauthorization).

+### `AUTH_TOKEN`

+The header value that the server expects to see from authenticated/authorized requests.

+See the Eligibility API's documentation on [Authentication/Authorization](https://docs.calitp.org/eligibility-api/specification/#authenticationauthorization).

+### `TOKEN_HEADER`

+The header name that the server expects to see for the header containing the token value.

+### `JWE_CEK_ENC`

+The value used for `enc` in the JOSE header of the [JWE](https://jwcrypto.readthedocs.io/en/latest/jwe.html).

+See the Eligibility API's documentation on [Composing a message](https://docs.calitp.org/eligibility-api/specification/#composing-a-message).

+### `JWE_ENCRYPTION_ALG`

+The value used for `alg` in the JOSE header of the [JWE](https://jwcrypto.readthedocs.io/en/latest/jwe.html).

+See the Eligibility API's documentation on [Composing a message](https://docs.calitp.org/eligibility-api/specification/#composing-a-message).

+### `JWS_SIGNING_ALG`

+The value used for `alg` in the JOSE header of the [JWS](https://jwcrypto.readthedocs.io/en/latest/jwt.html#jwcrypto.jwt.JWT.make_signed_token)

+See the Eligibility API's documentation on [Composing a message](https://docs.calitp.org/eligibility-api/specification/#composing-a-message).

+### `SUB_FORMAT_REGEX`

+A regular expression that the request's `sub` field must match.

 ## Database settings

 ### `SQLALCHEMY_DATABASE_URI`